-The Politics-History-Economics program prepares students for careers in a wide variety of fields.
+The Politics-History-Economics program prepares students for careers in a variety of fields.
 Here are a few of the possibilities.
-You are welcome to contact us if you have questions about how the PHE program can prepare you for work in your chosen field.
+Contact us if you have questions about how the PHE program can prepare you for work in your chosen field.

 Politics and Public Service

-The PHE program will help you gain a thorough knowledge of the political and economic structures that underlie issues of injustice in our world, and a biblically-based understanding of God’s call to us to work for justice.
+The PHE program helps you gain a thorough knowledge of the political and economic structures that underlie issues of injustice in our world, and a biblically-based understanding of God’s call to us to work for justice.
 See Trixie's story.

-The PHE program’s focus on real-life issues provides excellent background knowledge for journalists who must be familiar with current events in public life, and the historical factors and ideas that lie behind them.
+The PHE program’s focus on real-life issues provides excellent background knowledge for journalists who need to be familiar with current events in public life and the historical factors and ideas that lie behind them.
 See Lewis and Steven's stories.

 Doing business faithfully requires an understanding of the political and economic context within which business functions.
 What you learn in the PHE program can help you shape your business activities in a way that contributes to the common good.
 See Andrew's story.

-Whether you dream of a job with a small non-profit organization or one of the major international institutions, the PHE program will equip you with an ability to apply key development ideas and theories to real-life international issues.
+Whether you dream of a job with a small non-profit organization or one of the major international institutions, the PHE program equips you with an ability to apply key development ideas and theories to real-life international issues.
 See Lisa, Loralee, Geoff, and Jason's stories.

 Our economics courses are focused on helping you use economic theory to understand and address real-life economic challenges and issues, preparing you well for a career in economic research and policy-making.
 See Kim's story.